 To close this series, we will take a look at how to develop the required in-house skills for such global projects.
 As a matter of fact one third of the studies conducted by Ferpection are done outside of France and we wanted to take a step back on this subject.

-So, you want to go international?
+So, you want to go for international UX research?

 As you may have noticed from our previous articles, conducting user studies at a global level often requires a fair amount of blending with various partners.
 As with a fine wine, this blending represents an expertise gained through experience.
 You can insource this experience with a learning curve that can be repeated country by country.